 - The farm area must be shaded and no direct sunlight.

-Staying close to sources of high-quality carbohydrate, protein waste is a prerequisite for your successful black soldier fly farm.
-Building a farm near food waste handling facilities in cities, hotel restaurants… or on poultry farms is a good option for your fly farm location.
+FOOD SOURCE for Your BSF Farm is very Important!
+You Need to design your Farm Staying close to sources of high-quality carbohydrates, and protein waste is a prerequisite for your successful black soldier fly farm.
+Building a farm near food waste handling facilities in cities, hotels, restaurants, local markets, local supermarkets, poultry farms, and beef farms… is a good option for your fly farm location.

 Predictable Amount of Waste At Source supplying, Less Disruption.

-The second important thing to keep in mind is that the number of feed sources is predictable and less disruptive.
-Because when your farm is on a medium Scale, changing the strange food source into another source can cause your whole flock of black soldier flies to die since not adapting to the new food source in time, or the source itself Freshly contaminated food with extremely heavy pesticides.
+The second important thing to keep in mind is that the quantity of feed sources is predictable and it’s disruptive.
+Because when your farm is on a medium scale, changing the food source to another food source can cause your whole black soldier fly farm to die, since your BSF not adapting to the new food source in time, or the source itself is Freshly contaminated food with extremely heavy pesticides.

-Try to set up your camp in locations close to convenient village roads.
-This will help you access a low-cost, uninterrupted, continuous fly feed.
-Do not set up a fly farm in a remote location, where the food of BSF is not enough for you to expand your farm for highly increasing demand.
-BSF larvae are very water-eating, they can eat up to X2 times of their body weight, the food in remote areas is not enough for them to consume.
-For many professional black soldier fly farms, the daily amount of fly feed must be calculated in “Tons”.
+Try to set up your Farm close to village roads.
+This will help you access a low-cost food source from Local.
+Do not set up a fly farm in a location too far from your main food source, where the food of BSF is not enough for you to expand your farm for highly increasing demand.
+BSF larvae consume a lot of food waste, they can eat up to X2 times their body weight, and the food in areas is not enough for BSFL to consume.
+For many professional black soldier fly farms, the daily amount of BSFL feed must be calculated in “5 – 10 Tons” for medium BSF Farms.

 Avoid Crowded Residential Areas, Dust Pollution.